cartesi/dave/README.md

 Dave's security is one of N: a single honest validator can enforce the correct result.
 It doesn't matter if it's you against the world.
-If you're honest, Dave's got your back; you can fight a mountain of powerful, well-funded crooks and win, using a single laptop in a timely manner.
+If you're honest, Dave's got your back; you can fight a mountain of powerful, well-funded crooks and win, using a single laptop, in a relatively timely manner.

 Dave is inspired by the David vs. Goliath archetype.